Wheatfield Soul

 Wheatfield Soul is the fourth studio album by the Canadian rock band the Guess Who, released in March 1969.
-The album is notable for being the first full-length Guess Who album to feature Burton Cummings exclusively on lead vocals, without original lead singer Chad Allan.
+Their first RCA Records release, the album is also notable for being the first full-length Guess Who album to feature Burton Cummings exclusively on lead vocals, without original lead singer Chad Allan.
 Featuring the US top 10 hit "These Eyes", it marked the beginning of the band's international success.

 Release history

 Wheatfield Soul was not a commercial success.
 "These Eyes" was released as a single.
 Wheatfield Soul is the group's first psychedelic LP that also focuses on British influenced pop and rock.
 An original version of "Friends of Mine" is on the Guess Who's posthumous compilation This Time Long Ago.